• Skip to Content

 Grade not assigned by instructors.

-A grade of F indicates the student’s failure to complete or comprehend the coursework.
-A course for which an unsatisfactory grade (D+, D, F) or a limited satisfactory grade (C+, C, C-) has been received may be retaken.
-The original grade is replaced with an R. If the course includes laboratory work, both the lecture and laboratory work must be retaken unless the instructor indicates otherwise.
+No grade below C- can be applied to a student's degree requirements.
+Only one grade of C+, C, or C- can be applied to a student's graduate certificate or master's degree requirements.
+No grades below B- can be applied to a student's post-master's certificate requirements.
+Students are permitted up to two course retakes during their program of study.* The original grade is replaced with an R. If the course includes laboratory work, both the lecture and laboratory work must be retaken unless the instructor indicates otherwise.
 A grade of W is issued to those who have dropped the course after the refund period (the sixth class meeting for on-site courses, sixth week/module for online courses) but before the drop deadline.

 The transcript is part of the student’s permanent record at the university.
 No grade may be changed except to correct an error, replace an incomplete with a grade, or replace a grade with an R.